kilkki/top-trumps-dapp/README.md

 2. Install MetaMask for your browser
 3. Run `npm install`
 4. Start rpc or ganache.
 (Change the network address accordingly in truffle.js)
+5. Compile and migrate contract `truffle compile && truffle migrate`
-5. Run `npm run dev`
+6. Run `npm run dev`
-6. Open browser to localhost if previous command didn't automatically
+7. Open browser to localhost if previous command didn't automatically

 ### Todo ###
 * Use frontend framework like angular